Brand portfolio success: The comprehensive guide

 Next, it’s time to define your brand architecture and structure.

 A clear brand architecture not only organises your portfolio, but it defines how brands relate to each other and the parent company.
 It’s important to choose the right brand architecture model for your business needs.
-Not sure where to start?
-Check out our article: Top Brand Architecture Models: Which One is Right For You.

-Your brand portfolio must be organised in a way that makes sense – whether that’s house of brands or a branded house.
-Some companies mix both strategies for greater reach and relevance, but it’s up to you to decide what works best for you and choose an appropriate model of brand architecture to structure – and complement – your portfolio.
+Your brand portfolio must be organised in a way that makes sense, whether that’s house of brands or a branded house.
+Some companies mix both strategies for greater reach and relevance, but it’s up to you to decide what works best for you and choose an appropriate model of brand architecture to structure—and complement—your portfolio.

-Ultimately, this structure forms the foundation for smart brand management helping each brand make its strongest impact in the market.
+Ultimately, this structure forms the foundation for smart brand management, helping each brand make its strongest impact in the market.

 5. Position and differentiate your brands